haiku/website/content/guides/building/get-source-git.md

 git commit -a -F ~/mycommitlog
 ```

-Or you can use "git commit -a", which will open an editor and let you write down
+Alternatively, you can use "git commit -a", which will open a text editor and
-the message when you commit your changes.
+let you write down the message when you commit your changes.

+It may be a good idea to check <a href="https://review.haiku-os.org>Gerrit</a>
+as a point of reference when

 <h4>Pushing changes for review</h4>